tacoss/plate/README.md

 **src/resources/styles/**

-Stylesheets in this directory are processed and saved to the `build` directory, they can be Styl, SASS, LESS or PostCSS.
+Stylesheets in this directory are processed and saved to the `build` destination, they can be Styl, SASS, LESS or PostCSS.

 - In example, the `src/resources/styles/main.less` will be saved as `build/main.css` instead.
-- Any file found here will be used as entry-point for further bundling.
-- By default we're shipping support for LESS as the minimal stylesheet pre-processor.
+- By default we're using LESS as the minimal stylesheet pre-processor.

 ## How to use the command line?